philosophy-studyplan/curriculum/index.md

 ### Logic

-Expanding on the first logic class in [Introductory Classes](#introductory-classes), this sequence will explore more advanced topics in logic from meta-theory to Gödel's Incompleteness Theorem and Modal Logic.
+Expanding on the first logic class in [Introductory Classes](#introductory-classes), the first sequence will explore more advanced topics in logic from meta-theory to Gödel's Incompleteness Theorem.
+The other course focuses on modal logic.
+Another good resource on logic that could help you while going through is [this book](https://forallx.openlogicproject.org/forallxyyc.pdf).

 Course | Duration | Effort | Prerequisites
 :-- | :--: | :--: | :--: